Mary Wells: 1943–1961: Early life and career

-Initial success with Motown (1960-1961)

 Following her graduation from Northwestern High School in June 1960, Wells sought to be a songwriter and penned a song titled "Bye Bye Baby" in the hopes of her idol Jackie Wilson singing it.
 With the help of Robert Bateman, who was working with Wilson's former songwriter and Tamla Records founder Berry Gordy, Wells spotted Gordy at Detroit's 20 Grand nightclub the following month, where he was busy with his acts Marv Johnson and the Miracles and eventually presented the song to a weary Gordy who ordered her to sing the song, to which Wells did.

-Impressed by Wells' performance, he offered Wells a record deal with his recently formed Motown imprint, a subsidiary of his first label, Tamla.
+Impressed by Wells's performance, he offered Wells a record deal with his recently formed Motown imprint, a subsidiary of his first label, Tamla.
 Wells signed the following day on July 8 with her mother present and recorded 22 takes of "Bye Bye Baby" at United Sound Systems.
-The song was released in December 1960 and became Wells' first chart hit, reaching number 8 on the Billboard Hot R&B Sides chart in January 1961 and crossed over to number 45 on the Billboard Hot 100 in April of the same year, prior to Wells turning 18.
+The song was released in December 1960 and became Wells's first chart hit, reaching number 8 on the Billboard Hot R&B Sides chart in January 1961 and crossed over to number 45 on the Billboard Hot 100 in April of the same year, prior to Wells turning 18.

-Gordy then assigned his staff writer William "Mickey" Stevenson to pen Wells' next single, the doo-wop flavored "I Don't Want to Take a Chance", which was released in June and reached number 9 on the R&B Sides chart and number 33 on the Hot 100.
-The achievement made her the first Motown solo artist to have a top 40 crossover hit.
-Around the same time, The Miracles scored their first hit with "Shop Around", which was released on the Tamla label.
-Stevenson's next composition, the bluesy "Strange Love", Wells' first ballad, failed to chart, as did Wells' first album, Bye Bye Baby I Don't Want to Take a Chance, released in November 1961.
+Wells's next chart hit, the string-flavored pop-soul song, "I Don't Want to Take a Chance", written for her by William "Mickey" Stevenson, reached number 9 on the R&B Sides chart and number 33 on the Hot 100 in August 1961.
+But her next single, the ballad "Strange Love", failed to make either chart.
+In November 1961, Wells's debut album, Bye Bye Baby I Don't Want to Take a Chance, also failed to chart.